AFCON 2025: Morocco Coach Walid Regragui Sends Message to Super Eagles After Semifinal Loss

 Despite the disappointment for Nigeria, Regragui was quick to acknowledge the quality and intensity of the Super Eagles.

-Regragui hails Nigeria’s intensity
+AFCON 2025: Walid Regragui hails Nigeria’s intensity

 “We came up against a very solid team.
-They are an athletic side, they ran a lot and made it very difficult for us.”
+They are an athletic side; they ran a lot and made it very difficult for us.”

-The semifinal was a cagey affair, with both teams cancelling each other out for long periods, although Nigerians were unhappy with the officiating.
+The semi-final was a cagey affair, with both teams cancelling each other out for long periods, although Nigerians were unhappy with the officiating.

 According to BBC Sport, Nigeria limited Morocco’s attacking threat, while the hosts relied heavily on their defensive structure to stay in control.

-Defensive discipline proves decisive for Morocco
+Discipline proves decisive for Morocco at AFCON

 While the match lacked attacking fireworks, Regragui was keen to highlight his team’s defensive strength as the foundation of their success.